Future of an expanding universe: The Stelliferous Era

 The observable universe is currently 1.38×10^10 (13.8 billion) years old.
-This time is in the Stelliferous Era.
+This time lies within the Stelliferous Era.
 About 155 million years after the Big Bang, the first star formed.
 Since then, stars have formed by the collapse of small, dense core regions in large, cold molecular clouds of hydrogen gas.
 At first, this produces a protostar, which is hot and bright because of energy generated by gravitational contraction.
 After the protostar contracts for a while, its core could become hot enough to fuse hydrogen, if it exceeds critical mass, a process called 'stellar ignition' occurs, and its lifetime as a star will properly begin.

 Stars of very low mass will eventually exhaust all their fusible hydrogen and then become helium white dwarfs.
 Stars of low to medium mass, such as our own sun, will expel some of their mass as a planetary nebula and eventually become white dwarfs; more massive stars will explode in a core-collapse supernova, leaving behind neutron stars or black holes.
 In any case, although some of the star's matter may be returned to the interstellar medium, a degenerate remnant will be left behind whose mass is not returned to the interstellar medium.
 Therefore, the supply of gas available for star formation is steadily being exhausted.